ho-nl/docker-development-box/README.md

 - Download the raw .pem file (Open Raw, then CMD + S):
 - [./hitch/\*.localhost.reachdigital.io.pem](./hitch/*.localhost.reachdigital.io.pem)
-- Open keychain.app, add this file (you can drag and drop files in the keychain app).
+- Open keychain.app, add this file (you can drag and drop this file in the keychain app, under the Login tab).
 - Open certificate and trust the certificate (do this by right clicking on the entry, choosing 'Get Info', and choose 'Always trust' under the 'Trust' section)

 You are now done with the global installation 🎉